specbug/competitive-programming/README.md

 ##Overview

 This repository is merely a personal avocation and is open to be used as a reference by anyone.
 It contains solutions to many of problems and challenges on [HackerRank](https://www.hackerrank.com/dashboard), [CodeChef](https://www.codechef.com/).
 It is a sideline activity aimed to keep me motivated and complete milestones for personal endeavorment.
 I'll try and update the repo with as many solutions as possible.
-Most (Almost all) of the solutions are in Python.

 ##Problems